 - Link identifiers between the files and BlueConic to link data rows from SFTP profiles to BlueConic profiles.

 Select a data field and a BlueConic profile property from the drop-down lists to link together.

 Click Add mapping to create additional links.

 Check the Allow the creation of new BlueConic profiles box to create a new BlueConic profile if the data field doesn't match an existing BlueConic profile when the import runs.
-If the box isn't checked, only existing profiles are updated, and data that doesn't match BlueConic profiles are ignored.
+If the box isn't checked, only existing profiles are updated, and data that doesn't match BlueConic profiles will be ignored.

-- Map the file's data you want to import into BlueConic.
+- Map the sFTP data fields you want to import into BlueConic.

-Select how to import the data from the drop-down list:
+Select how to import the data from the Set drop-down menu: